the-grue/libfat/README.md

 sudo apt install cmake
 ```

-On Windows and macOS, there are downloads available from [https://cmake.org/download](their website.)
+On Windows and macOS, there are downloads available from [their website](https://cmake.org/download).

 Once it's installed, you can build the project like this: